 Discover all the features of a remote work software

-Intranets are social and fun
+The social and fun aspect

-So, where do you start and how to get employees engaged?
+Where to start and how to get employees engaged?

 All of the above tips will assist in encouraging employee engagement, however, it is critical to start off by communicating with employees.
 Understand which tools and features they are missing and/or require so they can perform their tasks as efficiently as possible – listen and adapt to employees needs.
 This will help teams to reach company targets and goals faster whilst maintaining or improving work quality.